honeynet/capture-hpc/capture-server/Readme.txt

 1.Prerequisites
 ---------------
-* Sun's Java JRE 1.6.0_02
+* Sun's Java JRE 1.6.0 - update 7
-* VMWare Server 1.0.5 with VMware VIX (available at http://www.vmware.com/download/server/)
+* VMWare Server 1.0.6 with VMware VIX (do not download VIX separately) (available at http://www.vmware.com/download/server/)
 * Microsoft Windows XP, Microsoft Windows Vista or Linux (other OS might also be capable of running the server, but are not supported)

 1.1 Installing the VMware VIX